Lyceris-chan/selfhost-stack/README.md

 To ensure stability and prevent any single service from exhausting host resources, this stack utilizes native **Docker Resource Limits** (configured in `docker-compose.yml` via `zima.sh`).

 - **Total Reserved Limit:** The combined maximum RAM limit for all services is capped at approximately **7.5 GB**.
-- **Isolation:** Even if one service (like Invidious) experiences a traffic spike, it cannot exceed its assigned limit (e.g., 1.5 vCPU, 1 GB RAM), preserving the responsiveness of the Dashboard and AdGuard.
+- **Isolation:** Even if one service (like Invidious) experiences a traffic spike, it cannot exceed its assigned limit (e.g., 1.5 Threads, 1 GB RAM), preserving the responsiveness of the Dashboard and AdGuard.
 - **Scaling Capability:** The current configuration is pre-tuned to support up to **30 users** on a machine with 16 GB RAM, leaving 50% of host memory for the OS, filesystem cache, and Docker overhead.

 > **Note:** Building containers from source (e.g., Invidious, Wikiless, BreezeWiki) is the most intensive task.
-On systems with less than 4 vCPUs, updates may cause temporary UI lag for other users during the compilation phase.
+On systems with fewer than **4 threads**, updates may cause temporary UI lag for other users during the compilation phase.

 ## 🌐 Network Configuration